Kruceo/Gnome-Config/README.md

-# Personal config for Arch Linux and GNOME enviroment
+# Personal config for Arch Linux and GNOME environment

 Feel free to fork it and use as template.